IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:XX.1.1.2 Report Repository

-A Report Repository stores multimedia reports received from Report Creators and makes the reports available for other consumers.
+A Report Repository stores multimedia reports received from Report Creators and makes the reports available for other consumers through query/retrieve.

-A Report Repository supports query/retrieve of multimedia reports by Report Readers and Rendered Report Readers.

 A Report Repository may modify how the embedded rendered report can be accessed, if necessary.
 For example, a Report Repository may adjust an internal URL to an externally accessible URL, or it may retrieve the rendered report referenced by a URL and embed it directly in the DiagnosticReport resource as base64 encoded in query responses.
 How a Report Repository may adjust the accessibility of the rendered report is out of scope of IMR.

 #### 1:XX.1.1.3 Report Reader

-A Report Reader receives multimedia reports directly from Report Creators or query/retrieves them from Report Repositories.

-A Report Reader presents reports to the user, including the multimedia content embedded in the report as hyperlinks.
 When users click on the hyperlinks, the Report Reader presents the referenced images to the user in a way that the user can interact with the images (e.g., windowing, zooming, panning, toggle annotations, etc.).

-A Report Reader shall provide baseline image viewing capabilities, i.e., [Level 2 Interactivity](#1xx416-level-of-interactivity) as discussed in Section 1:XX.4.1.6.
+A Report Reader shall provide [Level 2 Interactivity](#1xx416-level-of-interactivity), i.e., intermediate image viewing capabilities, as discussed in Section 1:XX.4.1.6.
 A Report Reader may support additional advanced behavior.

 > Note: The Report Reader may satisfy the baseline image viewing capabilities by retrieving DICOM objects and rendered by itself, or retrieve rendering of DICOM objects using WADO-RS Retrieve [RAD-107], or a combination of both.
 >